danionescu0/home-automation/weather-predict/README.md

 7. first "datapoints-behind" rows from the whole dartaframe are dropped because will conain incomplete values
 8. "pressure", "pressure_min" .. "pressure_avg".. are dropped, because we need to predict if it's going to rain without knowing the current temperature, pressure etc.

-All we'll know is's the previous datapoints embeded in the row.
+All we'll know it's the previous datapoints embeded in the row.

 - the dataframe is scaled using sklearn StandardScaler
 - after the dataframe is complete the Keras model is compiled built, and trained